 A Please ensure that you update your staff absence records on a daily basis.
 If you are a member of staff reporting your absence, please do this via your line manager and not through the HR Covid-19 helpline.
 If your department is on the roster please record via the roster ONLY, this will pull through to ESR.
 ESR Related reasons can be found on your absence screen (second from bottom option).
-Please find a link to the seven reasons why people may be absent - please choose the right one.
 If you have a staff member who is taking a large amount of unpaid leave or you need help with recording please email Workforcehelp@uhd.nhs.uk.